WORDS BY STEPHEN YU

 Sneaker, travel and lifestyle Instagrammer from France

-Before the collaboration between sacai and Nike, I already knew and loved sacai and Nike was my favorite sportswear brand.
+Before the collaboration between sacai and Nike, I already knew and loved sacai and Nike was my favourite sportswear brand.
 I always love wide-cut clothing and Asian culture so sacai was definitely a brand I followed.
 When they announced their collaboration I was shaking.
-My favorite sneakers brand and one of my favorite brands working together!
+My favourite sneakers brand and one of my favourite brands working together!
 That was amazing.
-I was waiting for a new shape, flashy colors and they definitely delivered.
+I was waiting for a new shape, flashy colours and they definitely delivered.
 This new shape is futuristic and elegant.

 I wear my Nike x sacai’s with everything, but I prefer to pair them with a long skirt or an oversized jean!
 You can wear sacai with basic clothes.
 I used to buy all my clothes at Uniqlo because I like to wear my jeans, sweatpants and t-shirts oversized or boxy and I like their cut.
 It is a Japanese brand so everything is really straight and that is what I like.
 Otherwise, I would advise the following really nice brands that match with Nike x sacai: Comme des Garçons, Junya Watanabe & Marni.